 The semi-annual reports and annual compliance reports for ROP certification were submitted to the DEQ in timely manner.
-During the reporting period the permittee reported all monitoring and associated recordkeeping requirements.
+During the reporting period the permittee was compliant with all monitoring and associated recordkeeping requirements in FGFUELSTORAGE.

-Stack parameters are not applicable for FGFUELSTORAGE.
+Stack/Vent Restrictions are not applicable for FGFUELSTORAGE.